-We offer different ways of accrediting young people’s progress in music, including Arts Award, Sounds of Intent and Compose and Perform – an accredited qualification, developed by our education team.
+We offer different ways of accrediting young people’s progress in music, including Arts Award and Sounds of Intent.

 It is fully inclusive, enabling disabled and non-disabled students to work together and offers content and support for teachers to deliver and assess the qualification.

 Since the course began we have had over 100 young people achieve an accredited outcome.

 Compose and Perform offers a chance for schools to work with leading specialists in inclusive music education field to widen the musical skills and horizons of both pupils and teachers.

 This course covers the key skills needed for young people to engage with music, in a flexible format tailored to fit the unique needs ofeach individual school and learners.

 There are four core units.
 They can be taken individually, or all together as a KS4 course.